Zensey/go-data-routing/README.md

-#### Data routing engine
+# go-data-routing

+The library provides a pipeline engine for stream processing of data.
-Based on the concept of EIP (enterprise integration patterns) and go-pool-of-workers
+It is based on the concept of EIP (enterprise integration patterns).

+# Features
 The library provides the following primitives:
 - route (chain of nodes processing messages)
 - node: